Menezess42/M42_Color_System/README.md

   - HSI to RGB
 - In (H)SI it allows increasing and decreasing by 10
 - In HS(I) it allows increasing and decreasing by 10
-- You can hover your mouse over the image on the left or right, and below it will show the RGB and HSI values for the pixel that the mouse is hovering over.
+- You can hover your mouse over the image on the left or right, and below it will show the RGB, HSI and CMY values for the pixel that the mouse is hovering over.
 It displays the values of both images below them so that you can compare them.
 ![image](https://user-images.githubusercontent.com/67249275/226203831-1b0cfa74-2640-47a2-b79d-44f8690fbc00.png)
 -----
 Manual Otsu binarization: Loading...